-John O’Toole was Foundation Chair of Arts Education at the University of Melbourne from 2005- 2010.
-Before that he spent twelve years teaching in schools and working in community theatre in education, then twenty five years as a lecturer, finishing as Professor of Drama and Applied Theatre at Griffith University.
+John O’Toole was Foundation Chair of Arts Education at the University of Melbourne from 2005-2010.
+Before that he spent twelve years teaching in schools and working in community theatre in education, then twenty-five years as a lecturer, finishing as Professor of Drama and Applied Theatre at Griffith University.
 He has taught drama to all ages from early childhood to adult seniors, and on all continents.
 He has designed many curricula, including being Lead Writer for the Arts in the new Australian Curriculum.
 John developed the world’s first BA Degree course in Applied Theatre, now a common university study internationally.
-He has written or co-written numerous books on teaching and research, from Theatre in Education (1977) – the first book on the subject – to his current co-editorship o the forthcoming Routledge International Handbook of Arts and Education (2016) and Education in the Arts (OUP 2017) and more recently Researching Conflict, Drama and Education (Springer 2019).
+He has written or co-written numerous books on teaching and research, from Theatre in Education (1977) – the first book on the subject – to his co-editorship of Routledge International Handbook of Arts and Education (2016) and Education in the Arts (OUP 2017) and more recently Researching Conflict, Drama and Education (Springer 2019).
 He received the Griffith University Award for Excellence in Teaching 2005, the Drama Australia President’s Award in 2003, and the American Alliance for Theatre and Education Lifetime Achievement award in 2001.
-He is also still a practising playwright for young audiences.
 In 2014 he was awarded Membership of the Order of Australia for services to drama education.
 He is currently involved in long-term arts education projects in China and Singapore..

 DR SUSAN OSTLING

 Dr Susan Ostling is an Adjunct Senior Lecturer at Queensland College of Art, Griffith University.
 She continues to supervise, mentor and examine higher degree students.
 Her research agenda is to explore ways for art in exhibition to provide a means to frame and question the conditions of contemporary society.